Once Upon A Time, All The Time

 and never filled holes.

-The people of Babble-On were so tired.
+Babble-On was so tired.

 They could never stop talking.

-Because silence is walking.
+The silence of walking.

 One day, the sky burst.